readthedocs/readthedocs.org/docs/privacy-policy.rst

 We **do** share certain aggregated, non-personally identifying information with others about how our users, collectively, use Read the Docs.
-For example, we may compile statistics on the prevalence of different types of documentation across Read the Docs.
+For example, we may compile statistics on the prevalence of different types of documentation across Read the Docs for a blog post or popularity of programming languages for advertising partners.

 We **do** host advertising on Documentation Sites.
 This advertising is first-party advertising hosted by Read the Docs.